 Daniel Conway, Ph.D.

 Daniel Conway received his Bachelors in Bioengineering from Rice University and a PhD in Biomedical Engineering from Georgia Institute of Technology.
 During his postdoctoral studies with Martin Schwartz he developed FRET-based tension biosensors to study how fluid shear stress affects mechanical forces across cell-cell junctions.
-Since starting his lab at VCU, he continues to focus on mechanobiology at cell-cell adhesions, as well as the nucleus.
+He continues to focus on mechanobiology at cell-cell adhesions, as well as the nucleus.

 Jolene Cabe, BA